ribtoks/tdg-github-action/README.md

 GitHub Action that will manage issues based on `TODO`/`BUG`/`FIXME`/`HACK` comments in the source code.
 Optionally issues are added to a Project Column that you specify.
 Source code is parsed using [tdg](https://github.com/ribtoks/tdg) which supports comments for almost all existing languages.

 When a new todo comment is added, a new issue is created.
-When this comment is removed, the corresponding issue is closed.
+When this comment is removed on the branch it was added, the corresponding issue is closed.
 Each issue is added with a special label so you can build more automation on top of it.

 ## Screenshot